intrnl/build-plugins/packages/snowpack-bundle-rollup/README.md

 # `snowpack-bundle-rollup`

-Bundle Snowpack app for production with Rollup.
+Snowpack plugin for bundling to production using Rollup

 ## Usage